Top Mobile Game Backend Providers

 - Free – It is ideal for making new prototypes, and you will get 1 GB of storage, 1 GB transfer, and 25k requests.

-- Shared – Starts at $5/month.
-All the features of free, as well as having a daily backup option, monitoring, and scaling.
+- Shared – Basic at $25/month.
+All the features of free and having a daily backup option, monitoring, and scaling.

 - Dedicated – All features of Shared, plus much more like dedicated Virtual Machines, security, cloud service, and so on.

 Want to know more about Back4App’s features?
 Please read the guide below:

 GameSparks has officially become one of the most popular mobile game backends.
-GameSparks was launched back in 2013 and has ever since grown up into quite a successful backend development company, playing a key role in many successful games on the market.
+GameSparks was launched back in 2013 and has ever since grown up into quite a successful backend development company, playing a pivotal role in many successful games on the market.

 The best thing about GameSparks that has made it so popular is that the backend developers can develop real-time multiplayer games, which were a new development in mobile gaming back in 2013.
 Even right now, there are not many real-time multiplayer games on the mobile market.

 GameSparks offers a competitive market rate, with three options available:

-- Development – which includes all the essentials required for developing backend, cloud service, documentation, and so on.
+- Development – Includes all the essentials required for developing the backend, cloud service, documentation, and so on.
 It’s free.

-- Standard – which includes everything from development, and much more like publishing rights and more connections.
-It is priced at $299 a month.
+- Standard – Includes everything from development and much more like publishing rights and connections.
+It costs $299 a month.

 - Enterprise – Includes everything from Standard and gives the option to add custom features.
 The price can be negotiated through their link.

-PlayFab is not limited to online games, though, as it is also able to make the backends of single-player games.
+PlayFab is not limited to online games, though, as it can also make the backends of single-player games.
 But since PlayFab has an official partnership with Photon, the most popular multiplayer service (Unity3D also uses it to provide online functionality), PlayFab’s forte is, without a doubt, multiplayer games.

 PlayFab can provide a lot of features no other game backend team can provide, like player management, adding in-game messaging, and so on.
 Plus, their new marketplace is impressive and ever-so-growing.
 Customers can buy/download features that will make their backend game even stronger.